Yummiest Bosnian Food To Try

 Cooked in a typical round pot bearing the same name as the dish, Djuvec is a vegetarian dish made with various seasonal vegetables and rice.
 Everything is slow-cooked for at least 2 hours in this pot and well-seasoned.
 When the dish is ready, it can be served alone as a main dish or the perfect side dish for a succulent piece of grilled or stewed beef.

 Following the tradition of seasonal veggies, sataras is another must-try Bosnian food.
-This genuinely beloved dish is popular in Sarajevo; it’s a healthy and delicious vegetarian stew.
+This genuinely beloved dish is popular in the Balkans, especially Sarajevo; it’s a healthy and delicious vegetarian dish.

 The vegetables can be tomatoes, onions, bell peppers, potatoes, and even aubergines.
-As it is the norm with Bosnian stews, they are slow-cooked and suitable for eating alone or with plain white rice for vegetarians, but it also makes a fantastic side dish for a meat stew.
+As is the norm with Bosnian dishes, they are slow-cooked and suitable for vegetarians to eat alone or with plain white rice.
+They also make a fantastic side dish for a meat dish.

 BOSNIAN-DOUGHNUTS_Uštipci